Canada Financial Aid

 The University Registrar’s Office at U of T is a good resource for students and can also assist with confirming enrolment and appeals.

-University of Toronto Advance Planning for Students (UTAPS) Program
+University of Toronto Advanced Planning for Students (UTAPS) Program

 To qualify for UTAPS, you must be a Canadian citizen, permanent resident, or recognized refugee.
 You should have applied for government student aid from your province or territory or, if you’re an Indigenous student not applying for government aid, be receiving educational funding for Indigenous students—and then you need to have financial needs not covered by these programs.
 You also need to be full-time student in a UTAPS-approved program.
 Full details about UTAPS eligibility are available on the U of T Registrar’s website.